Akshitamvvs/Student-Performance-ANFIS/README.md

 ## Getting Started

-The code was wriiten using Python3 for UI and ANN and Matlab for ANFIS.
+The code was written using Python3 for UI and ANN and Matlab for ANFIS.

 ### Prerequisites